ComfortCard · your family’s health, in one place

 What does "cooperative" mean here?

 ComfortCard is the membership layer for co-op.care, a Colorado Limited Cooperative Association.
 Members hold patron-member shares carrying governance rights (one member, one vote) and the right to patronage dividends if the cooperative generates surplus.
 Caregivers are also member-owners in their own voting class.
-This is Colorado cooperative law, not a metaphor — and it’s why caregiver turnover in cooperatives runs at 14% versus the industry’s 77%.
+This is Colorado cooperative law, not a metaphor.
+Sector data finds cooperative home-care agencies run roughly half the industry’s turnover — about 30% versus about 64% — and ownership is only half of our answer: the other half is careful, personalized matching, with Sage carrying your family’s context so every shift starts warm instead of cold.
+We can’t promise any one caregiver stays; we build the levers that make staying likely.

 What’s the relationship between ComfortCard and co-op.care?